antoniomalacad/cc11-solo-mvp/README.md

 ### `yarn seed`

 Populates the tables in the local database with the seed data found in the seeds folder. <br />
-Run this script if you made changs to the table schemas or the seed data.
+Run this script if you made changes to the table schemas or the seed data.

 ### `yarn start`